freekrai/summarizer/README.md

 Each sentence is split into words, we then count how many common words we have, and then normalize the result with the average length of the two sentences.

-### The Sentences Dictionary:
+### The Dictionary:

 This part really is the 'Heart' of the algorithm.
-It receives our text as input, and calculates a score for each sentence.
+It takes our text, and calculates a score for each sentence.
 The calculations is composed of two steps:

 1. First, we split each paragraph into sentences, and store the intersection value between each sentence compared to every other sentence in the paragraph in an array.